Peer Review Manual – Project

-- works with CIHR staff to establish a review sequence or a meeting agenda, and to identify the eligible applications for streamlining.
+- Works with CIHR staff to establish a review sequence or a meeting agenda, and to identify the eligible applications for streamlining.; and,

-During the committee meeting and in the role of moderator, it is the Chair’s responsibility to ensure that the review committee functions smoothly, effectively and objectively, and that a positive, constructive, fair-minded environment in which research proposals are evaluated is established and maintained.
+During the committee meeting and in the role of moderator, it is the Chair’s responsibility, in collaboration with CIHR staff, to ensure that the review committee functions smoothly, effectively and objectively, and that a positive, constructive, fair-minded environment in which research proposals are evaluated is established and maintained.
 The Chair will:

-- ensure that both the budget and term of the project are discussed by the committee and that comments are added to the Scientific Officer notes, as appropriate.
+- Ensure that both the budget and term of the project are discussed by the committee and that comments are added to the Scientific Officer notes, as appropriate; and,

 At the end of the committee meeting, the Chair may:

-- propose that any application that has been identified by committee members as being inconsistently reviewed during the meeting is discussed again.
+- Propose that any application that has been identified by committee members as being inconsistently reviewed during the meeting is discussed again; and/or

 5.3.2 Scientific Officers

 Scientific Officers (SOs) are responsible for supporting the Chair in his/her role during the committee meeting and are expected to follow a clear set of general instructions as defined by CIHR.